meza/trance-stack/README.md

 # TRANCE STACK [![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@main/badge/badge-storybook.svg)](https://meza.github.io/trance-stack/)

-{% note %}
+> **Warning**
+>

-**This stack is typescript and NPM only for now.**
+> **This stack is typescript and NPM only for now.**
+>

-The NPM requirement comes from the github actions scripts.
-I will make it possible to use both pnpm and yarn soon but it requires a bit more time and I would love to get feedback on the stack until then.
+> The NPM requirement comes from the github actions scripts.
+I will make it possible to use both pnpm and yarn soon but it ? requires a bit more time and I would love to get feedback on the stack until then.

-%{ endnote %}

 ```bash
 npx create-remix@latest --template meza/trance-stack